List of The King of Fighters characters: Seth

-Hinako Shijo
+Hinako Shijou

-Hinako Shijo was introduced as a member of the Women Fighters Team.
+Hinako Shijou (四条 雛子, Shijō Hinako) is a young sumo fighter who makes her first appearance in The King of Fighters 2000 as a fourth member of the Women Fighters Team.

-Zero
+Clone Zero

-Zero (ゼロ) is one of the higher-ranked agents of NESTS.
+Zero (ゼロ) is one of the higher-ranked agents of NESTS and the final boss in The King of Fighters 2000.
 The designer, C.A.C.
 Yamasaki, admits basing Zero off a certain character from the manga Fist of the North Star.
 Zero begins to secretly build his own weapon from NESTS' technology called the "Zero Cannon".
-He sets his plans into motion in The King of Fighters 2000.
+He sets his plans into motion in the 2000 tournament.
 There, he impersonates a military commander named Ling and uses his persona as a decoy to stop the military resistance against him.
 Depending on whether or not the player defeats Kula, his plans are foiled by either Heidern or Kula, who is sent to execute him for his treacherous acts.
 While dying, he tells Whip of who she really was, angering her to shoot him dead.

+Clone Zero also appears in The King of Fighters 2002: Unlimited Match as one of the four final bosses.